 Because the eight-state solution is symmetric, it can be adapted to the ring in a straightforward manner.
 Instead of a single wake-up signal, two signals are sent from the initiator.
-These intersect on the opposite side of the ring, creating either one or two new initiators depending on the parity of the ring.
+These intersect on the opposite side of the ring, creating either one or two new initiators depending on the parity of size of the ring.
 The process then continues as described above until every automaton becomes an initiator and fires.

-To understand the process in more detail, consider a simulation of the 8-state solution for a ring with length n=17 where the initiator is located in position 10.
-A simulation for such a ring is given below.
+To understand the process in more detail, consider a simulation of the 8-state solution for a ring with length n = 17 where the initiator is located in position 10.
+A simulation for such a ring is given in Table 1.
 Note that synchronization occurs at time step 17, that the time step is listed in the leftmost column, and that the automaton in the first position is assumed to be adjacent to the one in the 17th position.
+Also, all automaton in the quiescent state are indicated by blank spaces for readability.